25 Things Only Parents in the 1990s Will Remember

 You knew who the bullies were.

 If your kid was being bullied in the 1990s, it wasn't all that difficult to track down the culprit.
 Bullies during this time period were easy to pick out on the playground and therefore had nowhere to run or hide.
 It was nothing like today, where harassers lurk in the shadows online, completely anonymous unless they're willing to be exposed.
+And for more up-to-date information, sign up for our daily newsletter.

 Sending a kid to their room was a real punishment.